Isha146/Isha146/README.md

-- 👋 Hi, I’m @Isha146
+- 👋 Hi, I’m Isha
-- 👀 I’m interested in ...
+- 👀 I’m interested in data engineering and data science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Big Data Engineering: Apache Spark and Databricks
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Linkedin
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 Isha146/Isha146 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.